OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/advanced_operations.rst

     ::

-        travis encrypt-file travis_deploy_rsa --add -—debug --org
+        travis encrypt-file travis_deploy_rsa --add --debug --org

-        —-add adds the decryption command to the .travis.yml file automatically.
+        --add adds the decryption command to the .travis.yml file automatically.
-        —-debug shows all the available output of the command.
+        --debug shows all the available output of the command.
         --org creates a key for the org side, not the paid side

     So, what does this command do?